o-gs/dji-firmware-tools/README.md

 firmware by a lot of "Amba" strings within, or by a 32-char zero-padded string at the beginning of the file.

-Example of extracting partitions from Ambarella firmware for Phantom 3 Pro:
+Example of extracting partitions from Ambarella firmware for *Phantom 3 Pro*:

 ```./amba_fwpak.py -vv -x -m P3X_FW_V01.08.0080_m0100.bin```